tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 These are the distinct steps used when implementing this example.

+You're expected to have

+* cloned this project
+* docker running
+* java 17 as the default Java version

 ## An endpoint for creating and getting tasks todo

 Create a test class `src/test/java/se/thinkcode/todo/TodoControllerTest` that verifies that it is possible to